-Have you ever been to a meeting and sat next to the most negative person in the room?
+Have you ever been to a meeting and experienced someone dominate the meeting with negativity?

 Here are my 6 top tips to deal with negativity in a meeting.